cscan/dbx/README.md

-# Redis Module for maintaining hash by simple SQL (Also provide csv import function)
+# Redis Module for maintaining hash by simple SQL (Support csv import/export)

 This module aims to provide simple DML to manipulate the hashes in REDIS for SQL users.
 It works as simple as you expected.
 It translates the input statement to a set of pure REDIS commands.
 It does not need nor generate any intermediate stuffs which occupied your storages.
 The target data is your hashes only.
-It also provides the CSV import and export (under construction) function.
+It also provides the CSV import and export function.

 ## Usage
 ```sql